 Weave in Cast-on Tail, Step 6:

-Remembering that you are trying to trace around your knit stitches with your tail, bring your darning needle up and under the loop at the edge in the next row up.
+Remembering that you are trying to trace around the knit stitches with the tail, bring the darning needle up and under the loop at the edge in the next row up.

 Weave in Cast-on Tail, Step 7: